 What to do about poop and pee?

-My first recommendation would be to use a bidet, and then family cloth, but until that day comes when I have my own home and can make those choices, here are the best options I know of to date, which are 100% biodegradable, which should make the safe for septic systems, and they are also free of BPA, which many recycled toilet paper contains.
+My first recommendation would be to use a bidet, and then family cloth, but until that day comes when I have my own home and can make those choices, here are the best options I know of to date, which are 100% biodegradable, which should be safe for septic systems, and they are also free of BPA, which many recycled toilet products contain:

 - Post from blog My Plastic Free Life on new toilet paper brand Who Gives a Crap (Recycled or Bamboo).
 You get $10 off, and I get $10 off, if you use the following link: https://admin.talkable.com/o/ffvEna.